morningconsult/docker-credential-vault-login/README.md

 ## Demonstration

 This demonstration will illustrate how to use this Docker credential helper to automatically pull an image from a restricted, locally-hosted Docker registry when the credentials to the registry are stored in Vault.
+Vault's AppRole authentication method will be used in this demonstration.

 ### Setup a local Docker registry